LRT Info - Limbo

 The move comes after the far-right Alliance for Freedom party came in fourth place in local elections earlier this year.

-[POLITICS] Remin, fined for Ramtaist propaganda
+[POLITICS] Remișceanu, fined for ligarchist propaganda

-The leader of the Alliance for Freedom party, Mihai Remișceanu, was fined by prosecutors of the Limbo City Court for using and disseminating Ramtaist propaganda during a speech given at the party’s Higher Serenities branch.
+The leader of the Alliance for Freedom party, Mihai Remișceanu, was fined by prosecutors of the Limbo City Court for using and disseminating ligarchist propaganda during a speech given at the party’s Higher Serenities branch.

 [INTERNAL] Amendment to the Protected Areas Law, adopted